 You may have had a long journey with plenty of medical intervention to get this far.
 Now is the time to relax, let mother nature do her job and enjoy your swelling belly.

-However should any minor pregnancy disorders develop, acupuncture can be a useful remedy.
+However should any minor pregnancy disorders develop, you may find acupuncture helpful.

-Sinusitis that develops during pregnancy is usually quickly and effectively managed with acupuncture.
+Sinusitis that develops during pregnancy is often addressed with acupuncture.

-Constipation is a common occurrence in early pregnancy but fibre, adequate fluid intake, exercise and acupuncture can all help to resolve it.
+Constipation is a common occurrence in early pregnancy but fibre, adequate fluid intake, exercise and acupuncture can all help to manage it.

 Heartburn can occur any time in the pregnancy but especially during the third trimester.
-Acupuncture and a careful diet will lessen this symptom until such time it resolves when the baby moves lower in the pelvis.
+Acupuncture and a careful diet can help lessen discomfort until such time it resolves when the baby moves lower in the pelvis.

 Persistent nausea or vomiting can be mild or quite debilitating.
-Acupuncture twice a week will in most cases help to manage these symptoms.
+Acupuncture once or twice a week will in many cases help to manage these symptoms.

 Excess weight gain: overweight women can give birth to overweight babies who are likely to suffer from diabetes and weight problems as they grow up.
-Diet, exercise and acupuncture will improve metabolism and help weight loss.
+Diet, exercise and acupuncture may help to improve metabolism and weight loss.

 Varicose veins in the legs or vulva cause local pain; while acupuncture does not cure these conditions it reduces the associated discomfort.